-LA Green Party endorses ballot measure to overturn Top Two elections
+LA County Green Party endorses ballot measure to overturn Top Two elections

 The Green Party of California (GPCA) and the Green Party of Los Angeles County (GPLAC) have endorsed the Initiative to Repeal The Top Two Candidates Open Primary Law – a ballot measure that would overturn Top Two elections in California.